 —What our faculty say

-Collaborative Scholarship Intensive (CSI) is a faculty development training program focused on merging the clinical, educational, and research elements that are inherent to being academic faculty.
+Collaborative Scholarship Intensive (CSI) is a course focused on helping our academic faculty learn how to merge the clinical, educational, and research elements of manuscript development and publishing scholarly work.

-- Initiating and managing collaborative work with colleagues
+- Greater skill in initiating and managing collaborative work with colleagues